 One way to find out where tipping points may be is by studying past climate records, which show us when tipping points may have happened in the past.
-There are many times in geological past (for example at the end of ice age glacials, when ice first grew on Antarctica around 34 million years ago, and the rapid warming during the Palaeocene-Eocene Thermal Maximum around 55 million years ago) where very gradual changes give way to a very rapid change in the climate which may be examples of tipping points being reached.
+There are many times in geological past (for example at the end of ice age glacials (like in the gif below), when ice first grew on Antarctica around 34 million years ago, and the rapid warming during the Palaeocene-Eocene Thermal Maximum around 55 million years ago) where very gradual changes give way to a very rapid change in the climate which may be examples of tipping points being reached.

 Computer models allow us to find out how big complex systems like the climate may have tipping points.
 It’s very difficult to understand a system as complex as the climate just by observing it in realtime, and so building a numerical model is a useful way to try and work out how it works by building our own simplified virtual version of the climate or some specific part of it.
 We can then try out lots of different scenarios pushing the model climate in different ways to see if certain scenarios trigger rapid change because of unknown tipping points.